Joseph Maroon: Neurosurgical research and innovations

-Maroon has conducted extensive research into neurotrauma, brain tumors and diseases of the spine, which led to many innovative techniques for diagnosing and treating these disorders.
+Maroon has conducted extensive research into neurotrauma, brain tumors, and diseases of the spine, which led to many innovative techniques for diagnosing and treating these disorders.
 Maroon was the first to publish on the use of ultrasound to detect venous air emboli (1968).
-Maroon et al. were the first to publish on the use of ultrasound to detect air in patients during neurosurgical procedures (1969) and to assess ophthalmic artery reversal of flow indicating a thrombosis of the carotid artery (1969).
-Maroon et al. published the simplified instrumentation for performing microvascular surgery in 1973 and in 1975, they pioneered the microsurgical approach to intra-orbital tumors.
+Maroon et al. were the first to publish on the use of ultrasound to detect air in patients during neurosurgical procedures (1969) and to assess ophthalmic artery reversal of flow, indicating a thrombosis of the carotid artery (1969).
+Maroon et al. published the simplified instrumentation for performing microvascular surgery in 1973, and in 1975, they pioneered the microsurgical approach to intra-orbital tumors.
 In 1977, they pioneered the use of CT scanning as a guidance system for performing intracranial biopsy.
-In the same year, Maroon published the first paper on “burning hands” syndrome related to sports related spinal cord injuries in JAMA.
+In the same year, Maroon published the first paper on "burning hands" syndrome related to sports-related spinal cord injuries in JAMA.

 In 1982, Maroon et al. pioneered the radical orbital decompression procedure for severe dysthyroid exophthalmos.
-In 1985, they were the first to compare microsurgical disc removal with chemonucleolysis, and in 1986, they were the first to use a carbon dioxide laser in the management of lymphangiomas of the orbit.
+In 1985, they were the first to compare microsurgical disc removal with chemonucleolysis and in 1986, they were the first to use a carbon dioxide laser in the management of lymphangiomas of the orbit.
 That year, Maroon et al. were among the first to describe their surgery outcomes with microlumbar discectomy.
-In 1987, Maroon and Onik introduced percutaneous automated discectomy as a new minimally invasive way to remove lumbar discs, and subsequently published extensively on this technique.
+In 1987, Maroon and Onik introduced percutaneous automated discectomy as a new minimally invasive way to remove lumbar discs and subsequently published extensively on this technique.
 In 1990, Maroon et al. published the first microsurgical approach to far lateral disc herniations in the lumbar spine and in 2007, they published the case of Golfer's Stroke from Vertebral Artery Dissection.

 Further groundbreaking publications include the use of fish oil as an anti-inflammatory and alternative to nonsteroidal drugs for discogenic pain (2006); a unifying, immunoexcitotoxicity hypothesis for chronic traumatic encephalopathy (2011); and the possible use of a restricted calorie ketogenic diet for the treatment of glioblastoma multiforme (2013).

+In 2021, he began collaborating with Dr. Pravat Mandal on research utilizing magnetic resonance spectroscopy to assess glutathione deficiency—the brain's most abundant antioxidant—as a potential biomarker for the early diagnosis of Alzheimer's and Parkinson's diseases.

+In 2023, he was appointed to the board of directors of Syncromune, a biotechnology company developing novel immunotherapies that integrate cryosurgery and checkpoint inhibitor drugs for the treatment of solid tumors.

+In 2025, he and his colleagues received a research grant from the Chuck Noll Foundation to investigate glutathione deficiency in the brains of former National Football League (NFL) players and former Navy SEALs.

+Dr. Maroon is also an advocate for the use of hyperbaric oxygen therapy in the treatment of post-concussion syndrome, post-traumatic stress disorder (PTSD), long COVID, stroke, and spinal cord injury.
+He has authored several publications on these topics.